RIT-EVT/EVT-core/README.md

 manually linked to, or can be added as a sub-directory to a larger project.
 Further information is to come.

+### Where can I get more Information?

+Check out EVT-core's documentation hosted [here](https://evt-core.readthedocs.io/en/latest/) for more information.

 ### How do I Build the Code?

 The compilation process is handled via CMake following general standard